WebMatrixware/linqed/api.md

 <a name="linqed+where"></a>

 ### linqed.where(filter) ⇒ <code>collection</code>
-Return a subset of the collection
+Return a subset of the collection.
+NOTE: .where() allows you to choose which elements to return, to transform those elements use .select().

 **Kind**: instance method of [<code>linqed</code>](#linqed)
 **Returns**: <code>collection</code> - The collection of elements determined by the filter, or the starting collection if the filter is not a function.